dalum/Purses.jl/README.md

 julia> purse = Purse(value, sum, inv∘sum, sqrt∘sum);

 ```
-To use the cache result of a function, the function must first be registered:
+To be able to use the cached result of a function, the function must first be registered:
 ```julia
 julia> Purses.register(sum, inv∘sum, sqrt∘sum; max_cache=3);